CrowCakes/Attendance-Checker/README.md

 A description of the requirements this project needs to meet may be found in the [02-Requirements-Engineering](https://github.com/CrowCakes/Attendance-Checker/tree/master/02-Requirements-Engineering) folder.

+A sample of program design language descriptions for some of the program's functionalities may be found in the [03-Design-Engineering](https://github.com/CrowCakes/Attendance-Checker/tree/master/03-Design-Engineering) folder.

 ------------------------------------------------

 Team "6 Absences"